 The FUNCTION() predicate evaluates it's argument as a string (with case folding), and returns the null string if a function with that name exists and fails if it does not.
-The FUNCTION() predicate exists in SITBOL.
+NOTE: This is an experimental feature which does not exist in any other implementations.